ilachill/ilachill.github.io/index.md

 I am a Post-Doc in the COSIC research group in KU Leuven.
 My main research subjects are <span style="color:#f00909">**Fully Homomorphic Encryption**</span>, <span style="color:#f00909">**Multi-Party Computation**</span> and <span style="color:#f00909">**Cloud Computing**</span>. <br>

-I did a B.S. in Mathematics at University of Cagliari, Italy (2012) and a M.S. in Cryptology at University Joseph Fourier of Grenoble (2014).
+I did a B.S. in Mathematics at University of Cagliari, Italy (2012) and a M.S. in Cryptology at University Joseph Fourier of Grenoble, France (2014).
 I started the PhD in 2015 in the Crypto team at the Laboratory of Mathematics of Versailles, under the supervision of Louis Goubin and Nicolas Gama.
 During the 2017-2018 accademic year I did an ATER (research and teaching) at University of Versailles (UVSQ).
 During the summer of 2018 I was a research intern in the Cryptography Research group at Microsoft Research (Redmond, WA, USA). <br>